VincentZhangZYJ/clock/README.md

-import <CountDown /> Component and you can pass props including: styles object using css-module, title string, by default it's Time Left, secs number, that's the total seconds you want to use to make countDown.
+import <CountDown /> Component and you can pass props including:<br>
+styles object using css-module,<br>
+title string, by default it's Time Left,<br>
+secs number, that's the total seconds you want to use to make countDown.<br>

-When you run npm start, the test prop value for secs I pass to CountDown is 5000 in src/App.js.
+When you run npm start, the test prop value for secs I pass to CountDown<br>
+is 5000 in src/App.js.

 ## Available Scripts